 If mysqld is running, you must force it to flush any table modifications that are still buffered in memory by using FLUSH TABLES.
 You should then ensure that no one is using the tables while you are running myisamchk.
 However, the easiest way to avoid this problem is to use CHECK TABLE instead of myisamchk to check tables.

 myisamchk [options] tbl_name ...

-The options described in this section can be used for any type of table maintenance operation performed by myisamchk.
+The options described in this section can be used for any table maintenance operation performed by myisamchk.
 The sections following this one describe options that pertain only to specific operations, such as table checking or repairing.

 |--help, -?||Display a help message and exit.
 Options are grouped by type of operation.|

 |--HELP, -H||Display a help message and exit.
 Options are presented in a single list.|